-The brag sheet is an integral piece of the college application process yet, it’s not talked about often enough.
+The brag sheet is an integral piece of the college application process, and yet it’s not talked about often enough.

-For many, its exact role in the entire operation is unknown, however it serves a very specific and important purpose: helping recommenders write a recommendation letter.
+For many, its exact role in the entire operation is unknown.
+However a brag sheet serves a very specific and important purpose: helping recommenders write a recommendation letter.

 Students generally have little control over their recommendation letters beyond who they choose to write them and the relationships that warrant them being written.